 - The purpose of this policy is to describe the aims, principles and procedures which relate to the identification of children with special educational needs, the provision made to support them and methods of monitoring progress.

 - This policy complies with the statutory requirements set out in the SEND Code of Practice 0-25 July 2014 and has been written with reference to the following documents:

 - SEND Code of Practice 0-25 (July 2014)

 - Equality Act 2010: advice for schools DfE

-- Schools SEN Information Report regulations
+- Schools SEND Information Report regulations

 - Statutory Guidance on Supporting Pupils at School with Medical Conditions (available from the school office)

 - Accessibility Plan (on school website)

 - Inclusion Policy (on school website)

-- Single Equality Policy(on school website)
+- Single Equality Policy (on school website)

 - Learning Policy (on school website)

-- This policy was created by the Inclusion Leader/SENCo in liaison with the Senior Leadership Team and SEND governor.
+- This policy was created by the Inclusion Leader/SENDCo in liaison with the Senior Leadership Team and SEND governors.

-Name and contact details of Inclusion Leader/Special Educational Needs and Disability Co-ordinator (SENCo)
+Name and contact details of Inclusion Leader/Special Educational Needs and Disability Co-ordinator (SENDCo)

+- Name: Mrs Katie Towner

+- Contact details: 01403 782789

+office@billingshurstprimary.org.uk

-- Name: Mrs Deborah Angeli - Contact details: 01403 782789 office@billingshurstprimary.org.uk - Mrs Angeli is an experienced SENCo and has post-graduate qualifications with a specialism in literacy difficulties/dyslexia.
-Mrs Angeli is a member of the Senior Leadership Team (SLT). - Parents are requested to address questions about their child's progress to the class teacher in the first instance.
-They are also welcome to contact Mrs Angeli.
+Mrs Towner is an experienced teacher and SENDCo and holds the Postgraduate Certificate in Professional Practice (PGCiPP): National Award for Special Educational Needs Coordination.
+Mrs Towner is a member of the Senior Leadership Team (SLT).

+• Parents are requested to address questions about their child's progress to the class teacher in the first instance.
+They are also welcome to contact Mrs Towner.

-Billingshurst Primary School understanding of SEN
+Billingshurst Primary School understanding of SEND

-When deciding whether a child has SEN we refer to the definition in the SEND Code of Practice 2014: xiii.
-A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.

-xiv.
-A child of compulsory school age or a young person has a learning difficulty or disability if he or she:
+- When deciding whether a child has SEND we refer to the definition in the SEND Code of Practice 2014: - xiii A child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for him or her. - xiv A child of compulsory school age or a young person has a learning difficulty or disability if he or she:

-- has a significantly greater difficulty in learning than the majority of others of the same age, or - has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions xv.
-For children aged two or more, special educational provision is educational or training provision that is additional to or different from that made generally for other children or young people of the same age by mainstream schools, maintained nursery schools, mainstream post-16 institutions or by relevant early years providers.
-For a child under two years of age, special educational provision means educational provision of any kind. xvi.
-A child under compulsory school age has special educational needs if he or she is likely to fall within the definition in paragraph xiv. above when they reach compulsory school age or would do so if special educational provision was not made for them.
+- has a significantly greater difficulty in learning than the majority of others of the same age, or - has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions - xv For children aged two or more, special educational provision is educational or training provision that is additional to or different from that made generally for other children or young people of the same age by mainstream schools, maintained nursery schools, mainstream post-16 institutions or by relevant early years providers.
+For a child under two years of age, special educational provision means educational provision of any kind. - xvi A child under compulsory school age has special educational needs if he or she is likely to fall within the definition in paragraph xiv. above when they reach compulsory school age or would do so if special educational provision was not made for them (Section 20 Children and Families Act 2014).

-Children who have SEN may also have a disability under the Equality Act 2010, defined as 'a physical or mental impairment which has a long term and substantial adverse effect on their ability to carry out normal day-to-day activities.'
+Children who have SEND may also have a disability under the Equality Act 2010, defined as 'a physical or mental impairment which has a long term and substantial adverse effect on their ability to carry out normal day-to-day activities.'